LogoLogo

 Local File Storage

-When locally deploying the Form.io Platform, MinIO Server is the preferred method for local file storage.
+When locally deploying the Form.io Platform, is the preferred method for local file storage.
 MinIO is an open-source distributed object storage server written in Go, designed for Private Cloud infrastructure providing AWS S3 storage functionality.
 This server is best suited for storing unstructured data and files such as photos and videos within the local environment.

 MinIO can be used on an Enterprise level, however many customers opt to use storage provided by an existing component of their technology stack, or other storage methods when deploying to the Cloud or their own On-Premise environment.